Email marketing has come back in full force, and brands that know their way around best practices can reap huge returns.

-Using an email automation system like Constant Contact or MailChimp is critical to keeping these segments organized, but you can also potentially do-it-yourself by just separating your mailing lists into separate content buckets.
+Using an email automation system, like the ActiveCampaign review we did, is critical to keeping these segments organized, but you can also potentially do-it-yourself by just separating your mailing lists into separate content buckets.

 Once you have segments established, take a moment to strategize the difference between each segment based on consumer traits, progress through sales pipeline and other situations.

 Then, outline the type of content that would be most relevant to each segment as well as what would be least relevant and should not be sent.

 Taking a moment to get to know your audience can dramatically increase your open rates while lowering the amount of frustrated subscribers.